 - Discuss any stressful emotions together.
 Many stressful emotions come up during these times.
 Whether you’re anxious and worried, frustrated, or scared, talk about these emotions together.
 Expressing how you feel is a great way to let go of stress as well as understanding each other better.
 Make sure everyone gets a turn to talk, and if it’s not your turn, make sure that you’re listening carefully.

 - Accept that there will be some conflict.
 You will eventually get on each other’s nerves.
 That’s okay.
 It’s important not to avoid conflict, instead focus on repairing the conflict quickly when it does happen.
 Pay attention to and take care of each other rather than provoking one another.
 Remember, this is a stressful situation for everyone, and people deal with stress in different ways.
+And don’t forget that online couples therapy is easily accessible at this time.

 Listen to my interview on ABC triple j radio where I speak about how to survive self-isolation alone or with a partner.